soundpress/nycadministrativecode/docs/c30/index.rst

 9. Temporary construction equipment permits: for the erection, installation and use of temporary structures to facilitate construction and/or safety during construction, including but not limited to temporary fences, railings, catch platforms, over-the-sidewalk chutes, footbridges, sidewalk sheds, and scaffolds.

-10. Fire protection and suppression system permits: for the installation and alteration of fire protection and suppression systems, including but not limited to sprinkler systems, standpipe systems, non-water systems, and fire suppression systems for commercial cooking equipment.
+10. Fire protection and suppression system permits: for the installation and alteration of fire protection and suppression systems, including sprinkler systems and standpipe systems.
 Such permits shall include permits for limited sprinkler alterations and limited standpipe alterations.

 11. Crane and derrick permits: for the use of power operated cranes and derricks during construction.